cloudqubes/cloudqubes.github.io/_drafts/2023-07-01-3-usecases-of-kubernetes-ingress.md

 If you get the `ImagePullBackOff` error, wait a while for the node to retry.

 ## Creating the Service
-We need a Kubernetes Service to use as the backend of the ingress.
+We need a Kubernetes Service to be used as the backend for the ingress.

 Copy this YAML manifest and paste it to `number-crunch-service.yml`.